-In 2017, the Government proposed an updated ‘divestment/reconfiguration’ programme.
-This involves Education and Training Boards reporting on the level of demand for a new choice of school patronage within areas identified for survey.
+Recently, the Government proposed an updated ‘divestment/reconfiguration’ programme.
+This involves Education and Training Boards (ETB) reporting on the level of demand for a new choice of school patronage within areas identified for survey.
 However, ETBs are also applying to run these schools.
 The ETBs act as patron for Community National Schools (CNS).
 Educate Together believes that this constitutes a clear conflict of interest which could invalidate the overall process.

-The decision-making power afforded to the current landowner (Catholic bishops) to determine the new patron to which a school will be transferred is at odds with the constitutional rights of parents to decide the type of school their children attend.
+Another issue is that the decision-making power afforded to the current landowner (Catholic bishops) to determine the new patron to which a school will be transferred is at odds with the constitutional rights of parents to decide the type of school their children attend.
 Given that the vast majority of primary schools in the country are under the patronage and ownership of one denomination, decisions on patronage should be undertaken by an independent body to ensure a more transparent approach.

-Educate Together has instead proposed a Fair, Transparent And Equal plan, which puts parental wishes at the centre of the process:
+Educate Together has instead proposed our ‘Fair, Transparent and Equal Plan’ which puts parental wishes at the centre of the process:

 - Transparency: the Government should appoint an independent advisory group made up of all patron bodies as well as parent groups.